tum-ewk/ficus/doc/tutorial.rst

     Partload, **yes**
     Min-Cap, no

-Now run the model and take a look at the ``elec`` timeseries result figure again.
-You can see that the electric power output of th chp now is allways greater than 50% of the installed capacity (7000 kW), when the chp unit is running.
+Now run the model and take a look at the ``elec`` time-series result figure again.
+You can see that the electric power output of the chp now is always greater than 50% of the installed capacity (7000 kW), when the chp unit is running.

 .. image:: NewFactory/MIP_Partload/min-partload/elec-timeseries.*
    :width: 95%
    :align: center

-In the next step we want to see the influence of considering partload efficiency.
+In the next step we want to see the influence of considering part-load efficiency.
 Therefore we change the ``ratio-partload`` values in the ``Process-Commodity`` sheet as shown below , without changing the values in ``Process`` sheet.
-With this changes the chp unit has an electric (thermal) efficiency of **40% (50%)** at full load and **30% (55%)** at minimum partload (50% of max power).
-See :ref:`Process-Co-ref` for detailed information. (**Note:** partload efficiency can only be considere if ``partload-min`` is greater than zero.)
+With this changes the chp unit has an electric (thermal) efficiency of **40% (50%)** at full load and **30% (55%)** at minimum part-load (50% of max. power).
+See :ref:`Process-Co-ref` for detailed information. (**Note:** part-load efficiency can only be considered if ``partload-min`` is greater than zero.)

 .. csv-table:: Sheet **Process**
    :header-rows: 1